sjaakp/dateline/README.md

 ## Usage ##

-- Be sure `/css/jquery.dateline.css` is loaded as a stylesheet.
+- Be sure `/dist/jquery.dateline.css` is loaded as a stylesheet.
 - Load the Javascript libraries `underscore.js`, `jquery.js`, `jquery-ui.js` (you probably need some of them on the page anyway).
+- Load `/dist/jquery.dateline.js`.
 - Create a `<div>` with an `id`.
 - In the document-ready function, encapsulate the `<div>` in a jQuery object, and call the `dateline()` method.